elsie-h/ward_gower/writeup.md

     ## [1] TRUE

 The are, so when using the Euclidean matrix the two functions give the same solution.

-### Gower distance
+### Gower dissimilarity

-Now we try with the Gower distance.
+Now try with the Gower dissimilarity

 #### agnes